-Having one place to put all of your wedding fund is a really good idea because it means you always know what you have so far, how long you have to go and you can easily keep tabs in what goes in and what comes out when you start paying for your things.
+Having one place to put all of your wedding fund is a really good idea because it means you always know what you have so far, how long you have to go and you can easily keep tabs in what goes in and what comes out when you start paying deposits.

 One of the biggest ticks on your to-do list will be booking your dream wedding venue and the hunt should start now.
 You don’t need to find The One just yet, but making enquiries will help you work out your budget, potential wedding date and maximum guest list size.

 A good place to start is deciding where you want to marry: is it your hometown; somewhere meaningful your guests can easily travel to; could it even be a destination wedding?
+Then, what kind of style do you like: a castle, barn, a stately home, a pub?
 A little bit of venue research now will save you lots of stress in the long-run.